Contractual Dispute Resolution in Construction Contracts

 Audit provisions prescribe how often the employer is allowed to audit, the documentation the contractor is required to retain, and how long those records must be kept and made available to the employer.
 These provisions are generally aimed at financial records being kept in accordance with ‘accounting practice’ and often appear in projects that are supported by lenders.

 Conditions precedent to claims

-A condition precedent is a contractual term that provides that an obligation or entitlement will only exist if and when certain conditions are satisfied.
-A common example of a condition precedent in construction contracts is a contractual provision that bars the claim on the grounds that it was not notified within a period of time.
+A condition precedent is a contractual term that provides that an obligation or entitlement will exist only if and when certain conditions are satisfied.
+A common example of a condition precedent in construction contracts is a contractual provision that bars the claim on the grounds that it was not notified within a certain amount of time.

 Whether or not a provision constitutes a ‘condition precedent’ will depend on the wording of the provision.
 To determine the nature of the provision, a court or tribunal ought to apply a close textual analysis while taking account of the context and purpose of the provision.